Jean Froissart-12 March 1355

 Jean turned his attention to a large map, obviously a fixture, in the study.
 It identified the possessions of the Kings of England on the mainland of Europe as they had been one hundred and fifty years earlier.
 They covered the whole of the western seaboard and in the south included the northern slopes of the Pyrenees.
 In the Val de Midi, the empire reached nearly the Mediterranean.

-Jean reflected, and not for the first time, that there was no map to show the present holdings, which were less than half of that area shown on the map.
+Jean reflected that there was no map to show the present holdings, which were less than half of that area shown on the map.

 The King returned to his seat.
 ‘Is this all you have to tell me?’ he said, as though the previous conversation had not taken place.
 His voice became more incisive.
 ‘That she’s beautiful?
 Have you nothing else?’

 Jean took a deep breath.
 He had much to tell the King but was unsure if the time was right.

 ‘By judgement, luck or possibly something far worse, Gaston Phoebus, the Comte of Foix, has made himself guardian of Ximene Trencavel.’